Chronic obstructive pulmonary disease (COPD) is a common lung disease. Having COPD makes it hard to breathe.

 When to Contact a Medical Professional

-Go to the emergency room or call the local emergency number (such as 911) if you have a rapid increase in shortness of breath.
+Go to the emergency room or call 911 or the local emergency number if you have a rapid increase in shortness of breath.

 COPD; Chronic obstructive airways disease; Chronic obstructive lung disease; Chronic bronchitis; Emphysema; Bronchitis - chronic